 The following image illustrates a view where the horizontal position and widths of cWebForm controls fit into a view’s column layout.

-Set the piColumnCount property of the cWebView or cWebPanel object to determine how many columns it is divided into.
+Set the piColumnCount property of the cWebView, cWebPanel or any other container object to determine how many columns it is divided into.

 The fewer columns you have, the easier and faster it is to reorganize the layout of controls.
 The more columns you have, the more choice you will have over position and size of each control.
-We have found that 10 columns or so for a panel that is around 700 pixels wide is a good choice.
+According to best practice guidelines, a column count of 12 results in the best balance of configurability and simplicity.

 Object oColumnLayout is a cWebView